 Sometimes it is hard to imagine that anyone would believe you if you told them how depressed you are.
 You’re the outgoing friend, the one who plans parties and potlucks.
 You love to meet new people and you are really involved with your community.
 Sometimes you even feel guilty for your depression.
 This kind of shame reflecting off of your already difficult mental health complications can lead someone into even deeper depression, or even to substance abuse and addiction.
-If you are suffering from a chemical dependency on drugs or alcohol please call us at Florida House Experience.
+If you are suffering from a chemical dependency on drugs or alcohol please call us at FHE Health.
 We offer neuro treatments for your mental health rehab in parallel with your drug rehabilitation in South Florida.
 It is possible to survive as an extrovert with depression without going down that road.
 Here’s a list of tips on how to cope.

 Be Honest with Your Friends About Your Depression